CP LIVE: DIALOGUES TO GROW BY

 WHY?

-Cultivating Place, and its special film project, Cultivating Place LIVE, elevate and expand the way we collectively think and talk about Gardening and Gardeners in our world to make visible the myriad, often surprising, ways that these cultivating humans (from backyard gardeners to artists to cultural land stewards) and their tended spaces grow our world better: socially, culturally, environmentally, economically, and spiritually.
+Cultivating Place, and its special film project, Cultivating Place LIVE, elevate and expand the way we collectively think and talk about Gardening and Gardeners in our world in order to make visible the myriad, often surprising, ways that these cultivating humans (from backyard gardeners to artists to cultural land stewards) and their tended spaces grow our world better: socially, culturally, environmentally, economically, and spiritually.

 When we value these growing people and spaces more appropriately, they can more intentionally, effectively, and beautifully grow us all.